aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/load-save-eml-aspose-email-java/_index.md

 A: Change the `<version>` tag in your `pom.xml` to the newest release number and run `mvn clean install`.

 **Q: Is it possible to handle other email formats besides EML?**
 A: Absolutely.
-Aspose.Email supports MSG, MHTML, and several other formats out of the box.
+Aspose.Email supports MSG, MHTML, HTML, TNEF, and several other formats out of the box.

 **Q: What should I do if my application crashes while processing emails?**
 A: Inspect stack traces for `ProgressEventHandlerInfo` exceptions, ensure streams are closed in a `finally` block, and verify that the license file is correctly loaded.